voske123/FactorioMod-trainConstructionSite/README.md

 The depot is used to store freshly made trains.
 Ofcourse you can also send other trains that are out of use to these stations.
 ![Preview depot](https://github.com/voske123/FactorioMod-trainConstructionSite/blob/master/graphics/screenshots/traindepot-creation.png)

-When you are in need for more train, you can take trains out of the depot and put them to use.
+When you are in need for more trains, they can be taken from the depot and put them to use.
 You can even do this from the mapview without needing to be close to the depot!

 ### Depot statistics
 When you open the depot entity, you can see some basic information about the depot.